 Take the time to have a little chat with yourself, asking these questions…

-- Is it possible that light permanently went bye-bye?
+- Is it really possible that light permanently went bye-bye?

-- Given these awful times, is it possible that things such as personality characteristics, belief system, and cognitive distortion may be peaking and causing an altered view or questionable reality?
+- Given the distress of dark times, is it possible that things such as personality characteristics, belief system, and cognitive distortion may be peaking and causing an altered view or questionable reality?

-- Knowing you suffer from a mood or anxiety disorder, what’s been your experience with altered views and questionable reality?
+- Knowing that I deal with a mood or anxiety disorder, what’s been my experience with altered views and questionable reality?

 When the chat’s over, objectively re-evaluate the validity of your dark days.
 Sure, I know what you’re feeling, but is light truly forever lost?